-This two-week project is based on a historical research ship which will be moored in the Yarapa river between the Pacaya-Samiria Reserve and the Tamshiyacu Community Reserve.
-During the first week between helping on the various projects there will be lectures on Amazonian wildlife and conservation.
-You will then be rotating between a series of projects including boat-based surveys of pink and grey dolphin populations, gillnet and rod surveys of the fish communities and point counts of the macaws and wading birds.
+This two-week project is based on a historic research ship moored in the Yarapa river and a field camp in an indigenous village on the Tahuayo river.
+The first day you will be having a series of lectures on Amazonian wildlife and and survey methods.
+You will then be rotating between a series of projects including boat-based surveys of pink and grey dolphin populations, gillnet and rod surveys of fish communities and point counts of macaws and wading birds.
 After dark you will venture out to assist with fishing bat, amphibian and caiman surveys.
-Foot based surveys of the vãrzea habitat include forest structure surveys, mist net surveys of the understorey birds, camera trap surveys for the big cats, tapirs, peccary and deer, and distance sampling for the large mammals and 8 primate species commonly encountered.
+Foot-based surveys of the flooded forests and transitional forests include forest structure surveys, mist net surveys of understorey birds, butterfly surveys, terrestrial frog surveys, camera trap points for big cats, tapirs, peccary and other terrestrial mammals, and distance sampling for primate species and other arboreal mammals.

-The temperature varies very little in the area where we are based in Peru.
-It averages between 25 and 35 degrees Celsius (70 and 90 Fahrenheit).
-The humidity will usually always be over 75%, which can make it feel quite hot and sticky.
-During the evenings, the temperature drops and it can feel much cooler but will stay around 20 degrees.
+In this area of Peru, the temperature varies very little, averaging between 25 and 35 degrees Celsius (70 and 90 Fahrenheit).
+The humidity is, as standard, over 95%, which can make it feel quite hot and sticky.
+During the evenings, the temperature drops and it can feel much cooler, but it tends not to drop below around 20 degrees.

 Fitness level required